-Importantly, the Act provides that employers who receive PPP loans may qualify for the ERTC for wages that aren't paid with forgiven PPP loan proceeds.
+Importantly, the CAA provides that employers who receive PPP loans may still qualify for the ERTC for wages that aren't paid with forgiven PPP loan proceeds.
 Prior to enactment, PPP borrowers weren't eligible for this credit unless they had repaid the loan in full by May 18, 2020.

 Originally, the CARES Act provided that for employers with more than 100 employees the credit was only available for wages paid to employees for paid time off.
 Employers with 100 or fewer employees were eligible for the credit for all wages paid (for time worked, in addition to paid time off).
 This 100-employee threshold for determining qualified wages is changed to 500 for 2021.